Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Conclusion

 \section{Conclusion}

 Climate models are indispensable for simulating the Earth system and making long-term climate projections.
 Their predictive accuracy, however, is constrained by the inability to resolve small-scale processes such as convection, radiation, and turbulent mixing which in turn contributes to the systematic biases commonly seen when climate model output is evaluated against observations.
 These processes are represented through parametrisations, simplified formulations with tunable parameters, which are traditionally tuned offline and remain static throughout simulations.
-This study explored reinforcement learning (RL) as a framework to to learn functions (policies) which set these tunable parameters dynamically as a function of the model state whilst being aware of spatial regimes.
+This study explored reinforcement learning (RL) as a framework {for learning policy functions that adjust tunable parameters dynamically as a function of the model state, enabling state-dependent control across spatial regimes.} {In this sense, the main modelling shift is from static parameter tuning to learning state-dependent control policies whose outputs replace fixed parameter values during model integration.}